robertacssouza/robertacssouza/README.md

 ## About me
 I’m Quality Assurance Tester with 2 years of experience in software testing.
 I have a certificate in Information Systems and Technologies from the Algarve University in Portugal.
 I'm speaking in Portuguese and English.
-I'm studying French, my current level in French is A1. :)
+I'm studying French, my current level in French is A2. :)

-- 🌱 Currently I'm learning Robotframework, Selenium + Python :)
+- 🌱 Currently I'm learning Robot framework, Selenium + Python :)
 - 👯 I'm looking for a strong and collaborative team that I could add value to, and to keep improving my skills (I'm **open to work**!).
 - 📫 Reach me out: robertacssouza.pt@gmail.com